 What is a Generator Interlock Kit?

-The Interlock Kit is a device that creates a mechanical interference between the main breaker and a generator back feed breaker so that both breakers can not be turned on at the same time.
-The "interlocking" of these breakers protects the public power system by insuring that your generator does not accidentally put power on the utility power grid.
+The Interlock Kit is a device that creates a mechanical interference between the main breaker and a generator back feed breaker.
+This interference prevents both breakers from being turned ON at the same time.
+By “Interlocking” these breakers you will have protected the public power system by insuring that your generator does not accidentally put power on the utility grid while it is running.

 What does an Interlock Kit look like?

-The image to the right shows an example of what an Interlock Kit looks like on a panel.
-We stock over 50 different Kits so yours may look different - but the concept is the same.
+The image above shows an example of what an Interlock Kit looks like on a panel.
+We stock over 50 different Kits so yours may look different – but the concept is the same.
 When the Kit installation is complete, it becomes a permanent part of the front cover to the panel.

 What do I get in my Interlock Kit?